 Section 6.
 Removals.
-A Director may be removed from office upon a two-third (2/3) vote of the DFW RIMS Organization Board of Directors, taken at a meeting of the Board of Directors held at least thirty (30) days after notice in writing is given to all directors that such removal action will be considered and the reason(s) therefore.
+A Director may be removed from office upon a two-third (2/3) vote of the DFW RIMS Board of Directors, taken at a meeting of the Board of Directors held at least thirty (30) days after notice in writing is given to all directors that such removal action will be considered and the reason(s) therefore.
+The reasons for removal include, but are not limited to: (a) committing or is found or plead guilty or no contest to any criminal act or other act involving moral turpitude, illegal drugs, or felonious activities; (b) committing any act or becoming involved in any situation or occurrence which brings the Director into public disrepute, contempt, scandal, or ridicule, or which shocks or offends the board and/or DFW RIMS community, or which reflects unfavorably upon DFW RIMS/Global RIMS or reduces the value of DFW RIMS/Global RIMS association with the Director; or (c) information becomes public about how Director's past conduct reflects behavior described in (a); (d) Director takes any action or makes or authorizes statements deemed by DFW RIMS/Global RIMS to be in derogation of DFW RIMS/Global RIMS and such actions or statements become public during the Term.
+Any of the acts described above will be deemed a material breach of the Director’s duties and obligations to DFW RIMS.

 Section 7.
 Vacancies.
-The DFW RIMS Organization Board members currently in service shall fill vacancies on the DFW RIMS Organization Board.
+The DFW RIMS Board of Directors members currently in service shall fill vacancies on the DFW RIMS Board.
 Any person selected to fill a vacancy shall serve the unexpired term of the Director he/she succeeds.

 Section 8.
 Meetings.

 Board Service Commencement.
-The DFW RIMS Organization Board of Directors shall meet as soon as practicable, after tabulation of the results of electronic balloting for Board Service, for the transaction of any new business, on or before January 31 of the calendar year.
+The DFW RIMS Board of Directors shall meet as soon as practicable, after tabulation of the results of electronic balloting for Board Service, for the transaction of any new business, on or before January 31 of the calendar year.
 Other Meetings.
-Other Meetings of the DFW RIMS Organization Board of Directors, in person, by teleconference or by correspondence, may be called by the President at the President's discretion, and shall be called upon the request of members of the Board of Directors.
-Notice of such meetings, stating the business to be transacted, shall be given to all members of the DFW RIMS Organization Board of Directors at least two (2) days in advance.
-Balloting or e-mail shall be allowed for meetings.
+Other Meetings of the DFW RIMS Board of Directors, in person, by teleconference or by correspondence, may be called by the President at the President's discretion, and shall be called upon the request of members of the Board of Directors.
+Notice of such meetings, stating the business to be transacted, shall be given to all members of the DFW RIMS Board of Directors.
+Balloting or email shall be allowed for meetings.

 Quorum.
-A majority of the DFW RIMS Organization Board of Directors shall constitute a quorum for an in-person meeting; however, two-thirds (2/3) of the Board of Directors must cast ballots to constitute a quorum for a meeting by correspondence or teleconference.
+A majority of the DFW RIMS Board of Directors shall constitute a quorum for an in-person meeting; however, two-thirds (2/3) of the Board of Directors must cast ballots to constitute a quorum for a meeting by correspondence or teleconference.
 In the absence of a quorum, a majority of the Directors present may adjourn the meeting from time to time without further notice until a quorum is present.

 Board Meetings.
-DFW RIMS Organization Board meetings shall be held within the State of Texas, in such places as the President may, from time to time, designate, including virtual meetings as necessary.
+DFW RIMS Board meetings shall be held within the State of Texas, in such places as the President may, from time to time, designate, including virtual meetings as necessary.

 Section 9.
-Board LiaisonThe Board of Directors may appoint up to two Partner Members to be a liaison to the Board of Directors.
+Advisors.
+The Board of Directors may appoint up to two Partner Members to serve as Advisors to the Board of Directors.
 This position will carry no voting privilege in relation to Board votes.
 They must be a member in good standing with Global RIMS and/or carry a local DFW Chapter Membership.
-This position’s role and responsibilities will be at the sole discretion of the Board and may be revoked at any time by a majority vote of the board.
-The liaison position is intended to grow a partnership between the local Board of Directors and its Partner membership.
+This position’s role and responsibilities will be at the sole discretion of the Board and may be revoked at any time by a majority vote of the Board.
+The Advisor position is intended to grow a partnership between the local Board of Directors and its Partner membership.

-ARTICLE VII – OFFICERS
+ARTICLE VI – OFFICERS